Nshmais/Restaurants_Catalog/README.md

 ```

 ## Database Populate
-The database can be populated in two ways:
+The database can be populated in three ways:
 1. Just insert every resturan and it's menu at a time from the web pages of creating new restaurant.
 2. Edit `lotsofmenus.py` file using sublime or your favorite text editor program:
    Edit the lines to reflect your Entries, example name of the restaurant (name=Le Bernardin), and your user_id for example (user_id=8)